What is a Role-Playing Game?

 Players are encouraged to use accents, funny voices, or odd mannerisms to make their characters feel unique, and distinct from the player, and the other characters in the game.
 The more lively and entertaining the character is, often the more fun everyone will have.
 However, it is possible to take this too far.
 It is important to give everyone else at the table a chance to describe how their own characters are reacting to situations as well.

 While witty banter, haggling with devious merchants, and taunting the villain before a fight begins are all extremely important to a successful game, combat, and other situations in which risk is involved, is abstracted through a set of rules and dice rolls.
-Once you've learned how these rules work, the dice rolls can add an element of unpredictability to the story, creating exciting moments of near-disasters being overcome at the last second by a stroke of luck, or a risky choice.
-Players should use the rules of the game to resolve encounters, whether a sword fights in the middle of a burning art gallery, or trying to sneak past a bunch of sleeping ogres without waking them.
+Once you've learned how these rules work, the dice rolls can add an element of unpredictability to the story, creating exciting moments of near-disasters being overcome at the last second by making a risky choice, and having a little luck fall your way.
+Players should use the rules of the game to resolve encounters, whether a sword fight in the middle of a burning art gallery, or trying to sneak past a bunch of sleeping ogres without waking them.
 Players describe their actions, and may even detail the sounds of their blades meeting the scaly hide of some terrible beast, or their grunts of pain as they suffer a terrible wound, but it's probably best not to physically act these scenes out.
-We don't want anyone getting hurt, unless they are make-believe.
+We don't want anyone getting hurt.

 The GM is the arbiter of the rules, and the final judge on what can and cannot be done.
 This puts them in a position of great power.
 They can create scenarios and encounters that the heroes could never hope to defeat, but they shouldn't.
 Instead, the art of being a GM is to create encounters and scenarios which push the characters to the edges of their endurance, tests the limits of their wits, and tease the very fabric of their morals.
 When the heroes played by your players are pushed to their limits, and emerge triumphant anyway, you'll witness the real joy of role-playing.
 These are often the moments fondly spoken of, even years later.